 One had to cross that stone-filled place by jumping from one stone to another, we thought.
 We did so.
 Though, later while returning through the same path, we discovered an alternative path beside the stones.
 The risk we took was unnecessary.

 The next trail was easy again.
 But the head was once again spinning.
 But, I had to move on.
 Finally, we reached Thansing by 4 pm.
-The place is a huge valley surrounded by high mountains on both side.
+The place is a huge valley surrounded by high mountains on both sides.
 The valley is cut across by a narrow stream, which got a huge size at Kokchurang.
 The valley was filled with huts, tents and crowd.
-Ahead of Thansing at Lamuney, the weather is little unpleasant due to presence of higher mountains nearby.
+Ahead of Thansing at Lamuney, the weather is a little unpleasant due to the presence of higher mountains nearby.
 Hence, people like to stay here mostly instead of Lamuney.
 We met here once again the KGP guys.
 They were about to leave Thansing on next day.
 They seemed very gloomy as they had overcast weather on the day they reached Goechala.

-We had a plan to start hitting the road by 5 am next day.
+We had a plan to start hitting the road by 5 am the next day.
 We had the sunrise at Dzongri top.
 We were a weaker team which includes myself having spinning-head and cotton-keds instead of trekking shoe, slow Koushik and lethargic Sajib.
-Subhas also got headache a little.
+Subhas also got a headache a little.
 Hence, we had not planned for sunrise at Goechala.